-Baumber, A, Luetz, JM & Metternicht, G 2019, 'Carbon Neutral Education: Reducing Carbon Footprint and Expanding Carbon Brainprint' in Leal Filho, W, Azul, AM, Brandli, L, Özuyar, PG & Wall, T (eds), Quality Education, Springer International Publishing, Cham, pp. 1-13.View/Download from: Publisher's site
+Baumber, A, Luetz, JM & Metternicht, G 2019, 'Carbon Neutral Education: Reducing Carbon Footprint and Expanding Carbon Brainprint' in Leal Filho, W, Azul, AM, Brandli, L, Özuyar, PG & Wall, T (eds), Quality Education, Springer International Publishing, Cham, pp. 1-13.View/Download from: UTS OPUS or Publisher's site

 Baumber, AP 2017, 'Restoration and Market-based Instruments' in Allison, S & Murphy, S (eds), Routledge Handbook of Ecological and Environmental Restoration, Routledge, Oxford, pp. 454-467.View/Download from: UTS OPUS